-The training is a series of Canvas modules that include information, video presentations, live group discussion via Zoom, and application activities.
+The training is a series of Canvas modules that include information, video presentations, weekly live group discussions via Zoom, and application activities.
 Facilitators of the training program include university staff, interns, current SAPAC volunteers, and community members.

 Who can participate?

-The Peer Facilitator program is open to all currently enrolled students at the University of Michigan, including undergraduate and graduate students.
-To be able to be a peer facilitator, we require at least a two (2) semester commitment (Fall and Winter).
+The Michigan Men Peer Facilitator program is open to all currently enrolled students at the University of Michigan, including undergraduate and graduate students.

 Michigan Men programming focuses particularly on masculine-identified people’s societal expectations and their effects on masculine-identified individuals, relationships, and communities.
 All interested parties are invited to partake in Peer Facilitator training, regardless of gender, sex, sexual orientation, physical ability, or any other identities.

 The next training will start on March 11th, 2021.
 Are you interested in joining?
 Apply by March 9th!